 By default, Basic Authentication is enabled on Windows 10 or 8.1 IIS, but you can cross-check it.
 Open ‘FTP Authentication’ settings of the site and make sure Basic Authentication is enabled as shown below.

 Let’s set up the anonymous users access with read-only permission.

 Open ‘FTP Authorization Rules’ for the FTP site you created.
 Create an ‘Add Allow Rule’ and set the permissions as below.

 Make sure that the second rule also listed.

 You need to enable anonymous access under FTP Authentication settings of the site.

 We are almost done and completed the all necessary steps.
-Now, you need to either disable the firewall or allow FTP inbound and outbound traffic on Windows 8 or 8.1 computer.
+Now, you need to either disable the complete Windows firewall or allow FTP inbound and outbound traffic on Windows 10 or 8.1 computer.
 I hope you can do it easily.

-Now, I could use any FTP clients and connect with a user name and password with write access, or anonymous user with read only access.
+Use any of the FTP clients to connect with the user name and password which has write access and the anonymous user with read-only access.

-I’m sure this step by step guide will be helpful on how to setup FTP server on Windows 8 or Windows 8.1.
+I hope these steps are helpful to a setup FTP server on Windows 10 or Windows 8.1.